 There are other options to get to Sparkman Wharf.
 One is riding the revitalized TECO Line Streetcar, which is free.
 The closest stop is #8, Amalie Arena.
 You can also take a ferry to reach the area near Sparkman Wharf.

 Cool Historic Tampa Cruise from near Sparkman Wharf

 Need something to do after Sparkman Wharf if you hit up these three places in reverse?
 Or have extra time, of course!
 Take a Tampa History Cruise that leaves from PWT3 History Center/Amalie Arena dock, steps from the Sparkman Wharf parking lot.

-You’ll learn about the harbors in relation to the city and more about the city of Tampa and its history.
-And it’s only about $30 per person!
-They have multiple departures times so you can fit the approximately one and a half hour tour into your schedule.
+You'll learn about the harbors in relation to the city and more about the city of Tampa and its history.
+And it's only about $30 per person!
+They have multiple departure times so you can fit the approximately one-and-a-half-hour tour into your schedule.